d-bl/MAE-gf/docs/counting.md

 We have chosen to list and count the words based on the length of the word which also corresponds to the number of actions performed by the lacemaker.
 We will use as example some words of length 5.
 For other lengths, we only give results.

+### Notations and short notations

+Let A = { a , b , c }; B = { p , q , r }
+1. A &otimes; B = { a , b , c } &otimes; { p , q , r }.
+This means: make all combinations with all the symbols in the first set with all the symbols in the second set.
+This gives a new set: { ap , aq , ar , bp , bq , br , cp , cq , cr }.
+A word is one of these combinations.
+Please note: do not change the order.
+In this example, “pa” is not a word.
+2. Short notation: AB means: A &otimes; B; pA means: { p } &otimes; A (result: { pa , pb , pc }

 ### Defining sets
 n : the length of the word we are counting